-NORTHERN STAKEHOLDER ADVISORY COMMITTEE MEETING COMMENTS QUESTIONS COMMENTS CATEGORY What is your perception of your groundwater resources?
-3 years.
+QUESTIONS COMMENTS CATEGORY What is your perception of your groundwater resources?
+Limited - 10 years ago the Omaha Tribe has its own local Env office funded by EPA Region 7.
+Director passed on, council changed.
+They had worked on groundwater issues.
+Not sure where their date is.
+If EPA Region 7 has some of the studies they performed.
+My role, when active, we closed 70 wells.
+Had some monior wells at one time.
+Omaha Tribe would like to someday exercise it's water rights within the exterior boundaries of the Reservation.
+My role as water operator is more quality in regards to test every 3 years.
 VOC.
 Herbicide.
-Pesticides. etc. Tribe is very interested in quantity within reservation boundaries.
+Pesticides, etc. Tribe is yery interested in quantity within reservation boundaries.
+Unless we get extremely dry years, water Quantity is fine.
+We keep a close eye on nitrate, uranium and arsenic level.
 Quantity and Quality Quality our ground We have not heard of any shortages of water over the past 10 years that I know of.
 I have heard of some high nitrates in Elk Creek areas.
-In our immediate area, Dakota City does not have any negative concerns except the availability of new municipal well locations Quality on of y in competition with irrigation wells.
+In our immediate area, Dakota City does not have any negative concerns except the availability of new municipal well locations Quality tion of yc in competition with irrigation wells.
 In our area around Blair, it varies greatly.
 The Lower areas the groundwater is abundant.
-The upper areas (higher elevations) it Quantity ercepti can get pretty scarce.
-Currently supply is good, concerned about recharge.
-Quantity Quantity ت ق Primarily Burt County, variable availability of water depending on location - fragmented aquifers/hills Quantity hat is you Not doing a good job of currently managing and protecting this critical resource.
+The upper areas (higher elevations) it can get pretty scarce.
+Quantity Quantity percep Currently supply is good, concerned about recharge.
+Primarily Burt County, variable availability of water depending on location - fragmented aquifers/hills Quantity Quantity What is your Not doing a good job of currently managing and protecting this critical resource.
 The resource will always be there.
 My perception of Dakota Counties groundwater is that the supply is abundant because of recharge from the Missouri River.
 Quality problems have been minimal in my experience.
 In the upland areas the aquifer is separate and unpredictable in my experience.
 It would be interesting to have information on the upland aquifer.
-In areas of Western Dakota County in the hills, Quantity nitrate has been known to be a problem.
-Quantity ated to groundwater quantity and quality?
-Different upland areas have limits on quantity In the uplands, the spring of 2016 saw an increase in the activity and quality of springs.
-People have opinions about whether this indicates a long term charge in groundwater levels.
-Old wells - contamination, Conservation - offering irrigation systems, hard dug wells - contamination and quantity.
-Quantity and Quality to grou tity and yearly reports available on line?
-Quantity and Quality elated quan potential contamination - dry wells older, inefficient irrigation systems.
-Quantity and Quality What are the issues you are facing related to groundwater quantity and quality?
-Various formations have limited quantity making PWS wells difficult to generate an adequate supply for their system.
+In areas of Western Dakota County in the hills, nitrate has been known to be a problem.
+Quantity Quantity What are the issues you are facing related to groundwater quantity and quality?
+Conservation - offering irrigation systems, hard dug wells - contamination and quantity.
+As operator, will our 2 wells on Hwy 77 near Walt hill last another 35 years plus?
+If NRD monitors quality and quantity are there Quantity and Quality Quantity and yearly reports available on line?
+Poor water quality - Missouri River bottom nitrate & bacteria - especially old dry wells, cost of hooking up to rural water systems potential contamination - dry wells older, inefficient irrigation systems.
+Quality Quantity and Quality e facing re Various formations have limited quantity making PWS wells difficult to generate an adequate supply for their system.
 The quality of the water is poor due to the iron and manganese.
 Conflict between municipal and irrigation users.
 Ability of PWS's to be able to actually enforce their WHPP.
-Quantity and Quality you are Quantity wise, Dakota City has no concerns, except well site availability with irrigation.
+Quantity and Quality he issues you are Quantity wise, Dakota City has no concerns, except well site availability with irrigation.
 Quality wise, the only issue is iron & manganese values.
-Quality issues The Main issue would be nitrates.
-Like I said in previous statement, Quantity has not been an issue in past 10 years.
-I have heard of a couple high nitrate problems Quality the in shallow wells.
+The Main issue would be nitrates.
+Quality Quality Like I said in previous statement, Quantity has not been an issue in past 10 years.
+I have heard of a couple high nitrate problems in shallow wells.
 Less than 50'.
-Quality t are Currently good quantity always trying to improve quality.
+Quality t are t Currently good quantity always trying to improve quality.
 Private wells increasing in the area.
-Quality Quantity Wha Getting enough water per day during peak demands.
+Quality Quantity Whai Getting enough water per day during peak demands.
 Draw from upper dakota sandstone to 150 ft.
 Give pumping info of well 951.
 Quantity